fbpx News & Events | Harvard Kennedy School

 Harvard Magazine, June 16, 2020

-Why Do We Still Have the Electoral College? is a nuanced account of the electoral college, and it's implications for todays voting systems.
+Why Do We Still Have the Electoral College? is a nuanced account of the electoral college, and its implications for today's voting systems.

 Featured book by: Alexander Keyssar